Abstra208/Phat-PI/README.md

 ```
 Running the app in a development server can be useful to try the app, but not to have it always running<br>
 This will always run the app on `http://localhost:5000`<br><br>
-**Run using gunicorn:**
+**Run using Gunicorn:**
 ```sh
 ./run.sh
 ```
-Using the gunicorn app, on the other hand is made to always run on a server or on our case, on a Raspberry Pi<br>
+Using the Gunicorn app, on the other hand, is made to always run on a server or, in our case, on a Raspberry Pi<br>
 This will always run the app on `http://localhost:8000`.<br>

 **To stop the app, press `ctrl + c` when the terminal is focused**